-The bill is unconstitutionally vague.
+The bill is also unconstitutionally vague.
 In certain narrow, well-defined instances, speech that rises to the level of coercion, abuse, intimidation, or harassment can amount to a crime.
 Typically, statutes that punish such speech include specific criteria that transform the speech from protected communication to a crime.
 Such statutes usually use objective and subjective criteria for making the distinction between reporters covering a story and harassment or competitive banter between video game rivals and intimidation or abuse.
 H.B.
-1259 does not define any of these terms explicitly or by reference.
-It does not offer any objective or subjective criteria that the subject of the speech is made to feel embarrassed, emotionally distressed.
-It does not require that the subject of the speech even be aware of it.
+1259 offers no criteria to limit the definition of these terms either in the bill or by reference nor does it require that the subject of the speech even be aware of it.